google/WebFundamentals/src/_langs/en/updates/2015-09-01-automating-resource-selection-with-client-hints.markdown

       to the server.
     * You can return an alternate response if the fetch is slow.
 * You can account for application and user preference overrides.
-* You can … do anything your heart desires, really
+* You can … do anything your heart desires, really.

 The `picture` element provides the necessary art-direction control in the HTML markup.
 Client hints provide annotations on resulting image requests that enable resource selection automation.
-ServiceWorker provides full request and response management capabilities on the client.
+ServiceWorker provides request and response management capabilities on the client.
 This is the extensible web in action.

 ### The Client Hints FAQ